Tanning Ledges: Everything You Need to Know

 We recommend no more than 9 inches of water, which means that your ledge should be no more than 12 inches deep.

 There are several good reasons for this.
-First, this is the perfect water depth for small children and pets.
+First, this is a great water depth for small children and pets.
 It’s also the maximum depth recommended if you ever plan to have furniture (like a lounge chair) in the water.
 Any more than 9 inches of water and your furniture can float!
 Not an ideal situation.

 Take a look at the illustration below to see how the water depth in your ledge impacts your children, pets, and furniture: